Bacon is one food that is surprisingly and obscurely healthy.

 It’s not only a great protein food but also a rich source of selenium, an essential nutrient that plays a key role in our metabolism and thyroid.

-In fact, bacon nutrition facts have it that each 100 grams of cooked bacon has:
+In fact, bacon nutrition facts have it that every 100 grams of cooked bacon has:

 - 37 grams of protein